 This Google Analytics metric will display the average amount of time a single user spends on your website before exiting or after 30 minutes of inactivity.
 The more engaging and helpful your website is, the longer your audience will stay.
 If your website is confusing and difficult to navigate, your average session duration will be shorter.

 Making the website user experience easy to digest and simple is critical to keeping your audience engaged with the content on your site.
-(Bonus: Refreshing or redesigning your site could increase your average session duration.
-Have you reviewed your website recently?)
+Refreshing or redesigning your site could increase your average session duration.
+Have you reviewed your website recently?

 3. Bounce Rate

-- Refresh/Add Images - If you don't have any original photos from your business, there are many stock photo websites that you can use for imagery.
-Our favorites include Canva, Pexels, and UnSplash.
+- Refresh/Add Images: If you don't have any original photos from your business, there are many stock photo websites that you can use for imagery.
+Our favorites include Canva, Pexels, and Unsplash.
 Want to know the best part?
 These stock image websites are free.
-(Never underestimate the power of free resources!)

-- Write Engaging Copy - Website copy and blogs should reflect your business' brand voice and write to cater to your target audience or buyer persona.
+- Write Engaging Copy: Website copy and blogs should reflect your business's brand voice and write to cater to your target audience or buyer persona.

 4. Conversion Rate